MikeGawi/ePiframe_plugin/docs/TUTORIAL.md

 				...
 ```

 to put the configuration entries to.
 This structure allows validation, type check, value check and lot more (WebUI rendering for example) of plugin settings.
-Let's put or new variables:
+Let's put our new variables:
 ```
 ## Config manager class.
 class configmgr (configbase):